22 Fun Things To Do In Mendoza, Argentina

 Mendoza, Argentina

-Chacras de Coria is a lovely quaint town near Mendoza – photo courtesy of Pek&Anoek (flickr)
+Chacras de Coria is a lovely quaint town near Mendoza – photo by Pek&Anoek (flickr)

 Spend some time in Chacras de Coria

-Among the things you shouldn’t miss when in Chacras, there is a nice Sunday market where you’ll find souvenirs, antiques and even jewelry.
+Among the things you shouldn’t miss when in Chacras is a nice Sunday market where you’ll find souvenirs, antiques, and even jewelry.
 And if joining the fantastic nightlife is one of the things to do in Mendoza, Chacras de Coria is where the fun is, with clubs such as Grita Silencio and La Guanaca.

 Go rafting